Facing an interview is something that you cannot avoid for getting any job in the corporate world.

 4. Career Questions

 Since this interview is expected to be at the beginning of your career in finance, the interviewer would like to know your career plan as on date and whether or not you are fit as per company’s growth plans.

 The interviewer would be interested to know for how long you plan to stick with the company.

 I suggest prepare milestones for at least next 5 to 10 years and share them with the interviewer.

 Typically if you have applied for a senior credit analyst’s position, you are most likely to have prior experience in the same field.

 The interviewer will surely ask you about your last profile, a few projects that you worked on, your learning from the last job, reasons for leaving the last job and reasons for your application in this company.

-Preparing for these questions is not a demanding task but still I suggest you to practice their answers before the interview.
+Preparing for these questions is not a demanding task but still, I suggest you practice their answers before the interview.

 2. Practical questions

 These questions will be related to your work in the last profile and the position that you have applied for.